minprog/programmeren-1/problems/strings/index.md

 ## Vertical

 Write a function `vertical` that takes a string and prints each character of the string on a new line.
-For instance, `vertical("horizontal")` should print:
+For instance, `vertical("tokyo hotel")` should print:

+    t
+    o
+    k
+    y
+    o

     h
     o
-    r
-    i
-    z
-    o
-    n
     t
-    a
+    e
     l

+Start like this:

+    void vertical(string input)
+    {

+    }

 ## Skip